-- 10. There is a need for greater engagement and understanding of the undergraduate curricula across all levels of academic and clinical nurses and midwives in the design and delivery of undergraduate curricula.
+10. There is a need for greater engagement and understanding of the undergraduate curricula across all levels of academic and clinical nurses and midwives in the design and delivery of undergraduate curricula. placements outside of traditional semesters, shifts options, and rosters.
+It is recommended that the social determinants of health and the principals of social inclusion and non- discrimination is applied for students.
 It is evident that there is inadequate knowledge of the components of the curricula amongst the majority of nurses and midwives of all grades and levels.
 As the curriculum is split equally between education bodies and healthcare providers, it is essential that the curriculum is understood by all.
-This strong understanding of the curricula is crucial for delivering effective healthcare services and education. - 11.
-In line with the digital health transformation policy, it is recommended that education bodies explore instructional design or similar frameworks to support flexible self-directed learning. - 12.
-It is recommended that education bodies adopt an inclusive teaching pedagogy that enables transformative and flexible nurses and midwives to fulfil their roles in patient safety and impact on the social determinants of health.
+This strong understanding of the curricula is crucial for delivering effective healthcare services and education.
+14. The future curricula require a greater focus on the social determinants of health across the lifespan.
+The social determinants of health are the conditions in which people are born, grow, live, work and age that can influence their health outcomes.
+The determinants are related to individual social and economic circumstances including socioeconomic status 11.
+12 In line with the digital health transformation policy, it is recommended that education bodies explore instructional design 3 or similar frameworks to support flexible self-directed learning.
+It is recommended that education bodies and social supports, environmental factors and health behaviours, access to healthcare, discrimination and social inequities and social and community engagement.
+This includes health, wellness and safety across the lifespan of a person.
+Efforts to engage with diverse cultures in the service user population should also be increased to reflect inclusive adopt an inclusive teaching pedagogy that enables transformative and flexible nurses and midwives to fulfil their roles in patient safety and impact on the social determinants of health.
+15. social determinants of health.
+Future guidance documents from NMBI should move towards outcome- based standards with less emphasis on prescriptive content.
 Engaging in a learner centred approach to the curricula can help to broaden and enhance the accessibility and inclusivity of learning activities.
 Theoretical modules in the undergraduate nursing and midwifery curriculum require review and consolidation.
-There is evidence of significant repetition in the theoretical modules which are overburdening students with content and assessments.
+There is evidence of significant repetition The current guidance documents from the regulator are more prescriptive than other nursing and midwifery curricula internationally.
+The current format limits flexibility to respond to changing healthcare needs. in the theoretical modules which are overburdening students with content and assessments.
 In addition, there is a reported lack of preparation supporting students in applying theoretical learning in clinical practice.
-It is recommended that simulation and simulated learning is included to support practice preparation for students. - 13.
-It is recommended that a learner-centred approach is applied in developing a future focused flexible curriculum.
+It is recommended that simulation and simulated learning is included to support practice preparation for students.
+16. Increase capacity on nursing and midwifery programmes to enhance access to nursing and midwifery education.
+There is strong support to increase the access to nursing and midwifery education.
+Increased places should be offered for existing healthcare employees who wish to study nursing and midwifery.
+There should be an increase in the number of places offered

+13. It is recommended that a learner-centred approach is applied in developing a future focused flexible curriculum.
 Choice and autonomy are central to the future curricula.

-It is recommended that this flexibility is extended to include an option for students to select practice placements, timing of placements outside of traditional semesters, shifts options, and rosters.
-It is recommended that the social determinants of health, principal of social inclusion and non-discrimination is applied for students.
+It is recommended that this flexibility is extended to include an option for students to select practice placements, timing of via the Quality and Qualifications Ireland